Disorders of Consciousness

 We get to know patients that have a prolonged disorder of consciousness by making regular skilled assessments.
 We will regularly review medication and monitor responses to varied sensory stimuli, wakefulness/arousal, motor skills and functional communication.
 This helps us to anticipate and to respond to their comfort needs and pain.

-We involve the families of patients with a disorder of consciousness as we recognise that they have a most important role to play.
+We involve the families of patients with a disorder of consciousness as we recognise they have a most important role to play.